ploomber/projects/parametrized/README.md

 display_file('env.yaml')
 ```

-When assembling your pipeline, Ploomber looks for an `env.yaml` file.
+When reading your `pipeline.yaml`, Ploomber looks for an `env.yaml` file.
 If found, all defined keys will be available to your pipeline definition.
 You can use these placeholders (placeholders are strings between double curly brackets) in any of the fields of your `pipeline.yaml` file.

 In our case, we are using it in two places.
-First, we are going to save the executed notebook in a folder with the value of `some_param`.
-This will allow you to keep copies of the generated output in a different folder depending on your parameter.
-Second, if we want to use the parameter in our code, we have to pass it to our tasks, all tasks take an optional `params` with arbitrary parameters.
+First, we will save the executed notebook in a folder with the value of `some_param`; this will allow you to keep copies of the generated output in a different folder depending on your parameter.
+Second, if we want to use the parameter in our code, we have to pass it to our tasks; all tasks take an optional `params` with arbitrary parameters.

 Let's see how the code looks like: